yahluo-dev/imap-client-isa/README.md

 **TLS (Transport Layer Security)** is a cryptographic protocol introduced by the IETF (Internet Engineering Task Force)[RFC8446] that is designed to improve upon _SSL (Secure Sockets layer)_.

-## Architecture

-The program is written in C/C++.

-### Parser

-The parser used in the client is a *handwritten backtracking lexerless recursive-descent parser*, which was written according to the formal syntax specification in [RFC3501].
-The response language accepted by the parser is a subset of the language of valid responses in [RFC3501]. (**TODO: make sure I don't accept any erroneous responses so it's really a subset**)

-Even though backtracking is known to make the parser less effecient due to possible rescanning, and hence memoization is sometimes used, I did not implement it in my parser because the implemented grammar is non-recursive and comparatively simple, so the amount of backtracking that can happen is limited.

-**TODO: diagram here and some details**

 ## Requirements

 ### imapcl